-Good asbestos risk communication starts with understanding how the risk of asbestos is likely to be perceived by the public.
-It is crucial to remember that this perception of risk is often not the same as the medical or scientific objective assessment of risk.
-Objective assessment of risk can come from a range of places, including workplace exposure standards, air monitoring data or epidemiological studies.
-This specialist knowledge is rarely understood by the general public.
+Good asbestos risk communication starts with understanding how risk is likely to be perceived by the public.
+It is crucial to remember that members of the general public will assess risk differently to health, medical or scientific experts.
+Expert risk assessments are made by obtaining as much information as possible about the situation from a range of places, including air monitoring data or epidemiological studies.
+This specialist knowledge is rarely available to or understood by the general public.